Ternium Is A Takeover Candidate For Big Steel Manufacturers

 8.51%

-Ternium's gross margin decreased from 2013 to 2015 because of labor costs remained flat even though sales dropped due to the weakness of flat-rolled and un-finished steel.
+Ternium's gross margin decreased from 2013 to 2015 because labor costs remained flat even though sales dropped due to the weakness of flat-rolled and un-finished steel.
 Also, the depreciation of plant property and equipment increased, as did maintenance expenses.
 Ternium's operating profit margin decreased from 2013 to 2015 because of reduced sales of steel products due to reduced prices on global steel products.
 Ternium's pretax profit margin decreased because of losses from unconsolidated companies and other financial expenses; the losses from unconsolidated companies were due to losses at Usinas Siderurgicas de Minas Gerais S.A.
 (USIMINAS), a Brazilian manufacturer of flat steel.
 Ternium's net profit margin decreased from 2013 to 2015 primarily because of the softness of steel product prices in the world markets.
 Ternium actually experienced a loss in 2014 and was only barely profitable in 2015.
 Ternium's return on assets and equity also reduced from 2013 to 2015 because of reduced steel product prices.

 |